Guidelines for the ILAS Richard A. Brualdi Early Career Prize

 The prize presentation

 The ILAS President shall announce the Prize at the chosen conference and present the Prize to the recipient.
-An announcement of the Prize recipient shall appear in ILAS’ printed and electronic media.
+An announcement of the Prize recipient shall appear in ILAS’ media.

 Description of the prize

-The Prize consists of a plaque or a medal, and a certificate containing the citation.
+The Prize consists of a certificate containing the citation.
 The awardee will be invited to give a principal lecture at an ILAS Conference, with all reasonable expenses to attend the meeting covered by ILAS.

 The prize fund